-I also wanted to share my own, and write about the various habits from one player to the next, asking what game should I play these days and what video gaming means to me.
+I also wanted to share and write about my own various habits from one player to the next, asking what game should I play these days and what video gaming means to me.

 The technology behind home entertainment systems and gaming consoles has come on scarily fast.

-In my opinion they have even past what I thought back in the day were unbeatable, arcade machines.
-Graphical wonders and nostalgic soundtracks, themes and sounds trapped in a molded, lit cabinet using a covered CRT screen and all for ten to fifty pence a go!
+In my opinion, they have even past what I thought back in the day were unbeatable, arcade machines.
+Graphical wonders and nostalgic soundtracks, themes and sounds trapped in a moulded, lit cabinet using a covered CRT screen and all for 10 to 50 pence a go!

 Vintage Reality – From Past to Present

-I eventually upgraded to a 128k Spectrum with its built in cassette deck and extra memory.
+I eventually upgraded to a 128k Spectrum with its built-in cassette deck and extra memory.
 From here I converted over to the Commodore brand and its amazing Amiga 500 model.
-The difference in the ‘Batman’ game alone by Ocean (that tied in with the movie release on 11th August 1989) was outstanding.
-It was a rewarding experience with the Amiga and even better options once I installed an extra memory card underneath, making it up to one megabyte.
+The difference in the Batman game alone by Ocean (that tied in with the movie release on 11 August 1989) was outstanding.
+It was a rewarding experience with the Amiga and even better options once I installed an extra memory card underneath, making it up to 1Mb.

-Games were better, things were faster and the sound of a three and a half inch floppy disk clicking into place was top shelf stuff!
-As video games consoles started to surface and their power and versatility shown off, I knew I had to jump on board.
+Games were better, things were faster and the sound of a three and a half-inch floppy disk clicking into place was top shelf stuff!
+As video games consoles started to surface and their power and versatility are shown off, I knew I had to jump on board.

-I’ve personally been through a PlayStation 1 (PS1), PlayStation 2 (PS2), SEGA Saturn, SNES (UK PAL Super Nintendo), SNES (US NTSC Super Nintendo), two released versions of an XBOX360, a PlayStation 3 (PS3) and presently a PlayStation 4 (PS4).
+I’ve personally been through a Sony PlayStation 1 (PS1), Sony PlayStation 2 (PS2), SEGA Saturn, Super Nintendo (SNES UK PAL), Super Nintendo (SNES US NTSC), two released versions of a Microsoft XBOX360, a Sony PlayStation 3 (PS3) and presently a Sony PlayStation 4 (PS4).